Fluxticks/Fluxticks/README.md

 - 🌱 I’m currently learning **JS, CSS, SASS and React**

-- 👯 I’m looking to collaborate on **Any freelance project, feel free to contact me!**
+- 👯 I’m looking to collaborate on **any freelance project, feel free to contact me!**

 - 👨‍💻 All of my projects are available at [https://github.com/Fluxticks](https://github.com/Fluxticks)